 5. Visit the Shoe Fence at Waihola, New Zealand.

-6. Obtain a driver’s licence in India.
+6. Obtain a driver’s license in India.
 Without having an accident.

 7. Try visiting Cape Cross in Namibia without investing in 2 tonnes of smelling salts to rid your nostrils of the smell of 100,000 seals.